-ICYMI, inflation — aka the increase in the cost of everyday items over time — is at a 31-year high.
+ICYMI, inflation — aka the increase in the cost of everyday items over time — has been on the up and up lately.
 And higher prices are only one way it can hit you.
 Meet inflation’s sneaky cousins: shrinkflation and skimpflation.

 Unfortunately, you should get to know these two:

 Shrinkflation is when a product's size gets smaller, but the price stays the same.
 Some recent examples: Royal Canin made its cat food cans smaller, family-size Tillamook ice cream containers went from 56 ounces to 48, and Walmart-brand paper towel rolls shrunk from 168 sheets per roll to 120.
 All without a price drop to compensate for the difference.

 Skimpflation, a term coined on NPR’s "Planet Money," happens when companies cut corners on labor and services while still charging the same prices.
 That might mean having to wait longer for your coffee because the shop is short on baristas.
 So your experience isn't as great, but the cost doesn't change.
 Other examples: airlines cancelling flights and responding with painfully slow customer service, Domino’s pizzas taking longer to be delivered, and restaurants foregoing physical menus.